-- 1. Activate the control system.
+- Activate the control system.
 The temperature control valve in the cooling water inlet line should close. - 2.
 Open the cooling water isolation valve. - 3.
-Open the steam isolation valve downstream of the SAD.
+Open the steam isolation valve downstream the VTD.
 This may cause the desuperheater to pressurise, depending on the condition of the downstream system. - 4.
-Open the atomising steam isolation valve.
-This will admit atomising steam into the SAD.
-The cooling water control valve may begin to open. - 5.
 Very slowly open the upstream steam isolation valve to admit superheated steam to the desuperheater.
 Steam will begin to flow through the desuperheater.
-The PRV (if fitted) will begin to modulate to control the downstream pressure and the cooling water control valve will begin to open or (if already open) open further. - 6.
+The PRV (if fitted) will begin to modulate to control the downstream pressure and the cooling water control valve will begin to open. - 5.
 At this point the desuperheater is fully operational.
-Operational checks should be made to ensure:- - · The cooling water valve is modulating correctly. - The PRV (if fitted) is modulating correctly. - The control valves are neither fully open nor nearly shut.
-(This would indicate incorrect sizing of these items). - The desired desuperheated temperature is being met. - The pressures of all streams around the desuperheater are correct. - All other ancillary items related to the desuperheater operation are functioning satisfactorily.
+Operational checks should be made to ensure:- - · The cooling water valve is modulating correctly. - · The PRV (if fitted) is modulating correctly. - The control valves are neither fully open nor nearly shut.
+(This would indicate incorrect sizing of these items). - · The pressures of all streams around the desuperheater are correct. - · The desired desuperheated temperature is being met. - All other ancillary items related to the desuperheater operation are functioning satisfactorily.